Chevrolet Bolt: Cruise AV (autonomous vehicle)

-Redesign
+Refresh (2022-2023)

-For the 2022 model year, the Bolt received a significant redesign to its front clip and its rear end, along with some parts of its interior.
+For the 2022 model year, the Bolt received front and rear styling revisions, along with a revised interior.
 The front end carries new headlights, along with a new faux-grille and trim.
 The tail lights and the tailgate hatch also differ slightly from the previous model.
-For the interior, the shifter has been replaced with gear shifter buttons and the seats have been redesigned along with some of the interior detailing.
+Inside, the shifter was replaced with gear shifter buttons and the seats were upgraded and now are slightly larger, with more padding.
+The interior received a larger info screen.
+In addition, the electronics were updated with new software, and the L2 charging system was increased to allow charging at 48 amps, up from 32 amps.
 Dimensions of the vehicle remain unchanged.

-GM also added the completely separate Bolt EUV model to its electric vehicle lineup that year, which has an expanded wheelbase along with some enhanced key features.
+GM also began selling a Bolt EUV crossover SUV alongside the existing Bolt EV hatchback that year.
+The EUV and EV share the same BEV2 platform; however, the EUV has an extended wheelbase and some improved features.

 Specifications

 Battery

 The Bolt's battery uses "nickel-rich lithium-ion" chemistry, allowing the cells to run at higher temperatures than those in GM's previous electric vehicles, allowing a simpler and cheaper liquid cooling system for the 60 kWh battery pack.
 The battery pack is a stressed member and weighs 960 lb.
 It accounts for 23% of the car's value, and is composed of 288 flat "landscape" format cells.
 Cells are bundled into groups of three connected in parallel, and 96 groups connected in series compose the pack, which is rated at 160 kW peak power.
 GM offers a battery warranty of 8 years / 100,000 mi, and has no plans for other battery sizes.

-In October 2015, General Motors said they will purchase the Bolt's battery cells at a price of $145 per kilowatt hour from LG Chem, representing a minimum of $8,700 in revenue per car.
+In October 2015, General Motors said they would purchase the Bolt's battery cells at a price of $145 per kilowatt hour from LG Chem, representing a minimum of $8,700 in revenue per car.
 The cost is reportedly about $100 cheaper per kWh than the price LG was giving other customers at the time.
 GM estimated a cell price of $130/kWh in December 2016.

-While initially expected to share its lithium-ion battery technology with the second generation Chevrolet Volt, the production version of the Bolt uses batteries with a different chemistry more suited to the different charge cycles of a long-range electric vehicle, compared to the more frequent charging/discharging of hybrids and short-range EVs.
+While initially expected to share its lithium-ion battery technology with the second-generation Chevrolet Volt, the production version of the Bolt uses batteries with a different chemistry more suited to the charge cycles of a long-range electric vehicle, compared to the more frequent charging/discharging of hybrids and short-range EVs.

-The 2020 model year's battery capacity increased to 66 kWh because of a small change made to the battery chemistry that increased the EPA rated range by 21 miles.
+The 2020 model year's battery capacity increased to 66 kWh because of a small change made to the battery chemistry that increased the EPA-rated range by 21 miles.
 Physically, the battery is 50.2 in wide, 71.1 in long, and 7.3 to 13.7 in high, weighing 947 lb.